willycamps/willycamps/README.md

-- 👋 Hi, I’m @willycamps a software engineer
+- 👋 Hi, I’m @willycamps a software engineer with 12 years and counting of experience in Tech
-- 👀 I’m interested in learning new technologies and to put into practice
+- 👀 I’m interested in learning new technologies and to put into practice the knowledge
-- 🌱 I’m currently learning Microsoft Azure DevOps and
+- 🌱 I’m currently learning Microsoft Azure DevOps
-- 💞️ I’m looking to collaborate on small open source projects -
+- 💞️ I’m looking to collaborate on small open source projects
 - 📫 How to reach me: send me a private message to cordinate a virtual meeting

 As an experienced software developer with broad know-how in various developer languages and frameworks, I have successfully completed numerous projects.